peter-bread/homebrew-tap/CONTRIBUTING.md

 ## Manually updating a formula

-This is for making changes to the formula that are _NOT_ version bumps.
+This is for making changes to a formula that are _NOT_ version bumps.

 This is essentially the same workflow as [adding a new formula](#adding-a-new-formula) but without the `brew create` step.